puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 ### Edit `puppet.conf` on Each Agent Node

-On each agent node you upgrade, make the following edits to `/etc/puppetlabs/puppet/puppet.conf`:
+On each agent node you upgrade, make the following edit to `/etc/puppetlabs/puppet/puppet.conf`:

     [agent]
-        # support filebucket viewing when using compliance features:
-        archive_files = true

         # if you didn't originally enable pluginsync, enable it now:
         pluginsync = true